Break the Pattern with Hexagonal Patterns!

 Be Bold & Make a Statement with Larger Tiles

-Large hexagonal tiles, on the other hand, add more of a modern flair to rooms.
+Large hexagonal tiles, on the other hand, add more of modern flair to rooms.
 You could install hexagonal ceramic tile on one wall or column to highlight a specific area of a room.
 Take for example your powder room or a small bathroom.
 By installing ceramic tile on the wall of the sink area, you’ll brighten up a small space and add visual pop.

 Mix Various Shades of a Color